Financial Analysis Fundamentals

 Now it’s your turn to calculate these ratios.

-We can see whether a change in sales price or volumes through a strategic change have caused an increase or decrease in growth, demonstrated by a curved line extending either up or down
+- We can see whether a change in sales price or volumes through a strategic change has caused an increase or decrease in growth, demonstrated by a curved line extending either up or down.

 RIM Horizontal Analysis Demonstration

 It’s your turn to put theory into action again.

 - Complete the vertical analysis for the remaining four years of income statements and look at the trends.
 What do the numbers tell you about the performance of the company?

 - Once you’ve completed your analysis, click on the “Tesco horizontal analysis solution” link to see how you did.

 Vertical and horizontal analysis performed on a company’s financial statements provides insight into how the company is performing in the context of itself.
 However, it is just as important to understand how the company is performing relative to others in the same industry.

 There are different ways that a company can be benchmarked.